dan12n/EE2-Verilog-Lab/Part_3/Exc_13/README.md

 ##Results and Conclusion:

-As can be seen above, a fixed frequency sinewave is the output we got from this exercise as is to be expected.The frequency of the produced sinewave is ...
+As can be seen above, a fixed frequency sinewave is the output we got from this exercise as is to be expected.